Cluttercore Is Where Sentimentality and Organized Chaos Meet

 This more-is-more approach to decorating celebrates collections and meaningful possessions—and is easier to do at home than you might think.

-With more than 83 million views on TikTok and 30,000 tags on Instagram, #cluttercore is just the latest design trend sweeping the internet.
+With more than 83 million views on TikTok and 30,000 tags on Instagram, #cluttercore is the latest design trend sweeping the internet.
 Popularized by Gen Z as an extension of cottagecore, cluttercore is all about filling your space with things that make you happy—even if it means your room looks a little, well, cluttered.
 An organized mess of sentimental objects, artwork, and collections, if you will.
-While this bold aesthetic may not be everyone’s cup of tea, it’s taking off among those who love a more is more approach to design and are looking to make their homes feel more cozy and comforting.
+While this bold aesthetic may not be everyone’s cup of tea, it’s taking off among those who love a more-is-more approach to design and want to make their homes feel more cozy and comforting.

 bedroom with teal walls botanical gallery wall